 Ever had someone apologize, but it just didn’t feel right?
 Maybe it seemed like they were trying to shift the blame or make you feel guilty instead.
-You’re not alone—about 70% of people have faced these sneaky, manipulative apologies.
+You’re not alone—Many people experience Manipulative apologies that feel insincere at some point in their lives.

 Apologies should mend relationships and show true remorse, but not all are sincere.
 Some are designed to manipulate or dodge responsibility.
 Learning to spot these fake apologies is super important for keeping your relationships honest and healthy.